529collegesavings.JPG (18126 bytes)

 A 529 Plan is an education savings plan designed to help families set aside funds for future college costs.
 Created in 1996, it is named after Section 529 of the Internal Revenue Code.

 529 savings can be used for tuition, books and other schooling related expenses at most accredited two and four year colleges and universities, vocational-technical schools nationwide and certain eligible foreign institutions.
-By investing in a 529 College Savings Plan, you can save for your child's or grandchild's education, and, at the same time, reduce your federal taxable estate.

 The Current Advantages Include: